 GAME THEORY AS A STRATEGY

-According to John von Neumann and Oskar Morgenstern‘s Game Theory, conflict and cooperation between intelligent rational decision-makers such as humans, animals, and computers, can be anticipated and controlled.
+According to John von Neumann and Oskar Morgenstern‘s Game Theory, conflict and cooperation between intelligent, rational decision-makers such as humans, animals, and computers, can be anticipated and controlled.
 Game theory is mainly used in economics, political science, and psychology, as well as in logic and computer science.
-Among introducing different ways to approach games, the theory distinguishes “finite and infinite games”.
+Among introducing different ways to approach games, the Game Theory distinguishes “finite and infinite games.”
 This part is the main focus of this read.

 THERE ARE TWO TYPES OF GAMES

-In his book “Finite and Infinite Games” James Carse writes “A finite game is a game that has fixed rules and boundaries, that is played for the purpose of winning and thereby ending the game“.
-In other words, a finite game defined by 1) known players, 2) fixed rules, and 3) a certain agreement that if some specific event happens, a group of players will be recognized as winners.
-We cannot play alone, in finite games, we must have an opponent to play against and usually teammates to play with.
+In his book “Finite and Infinite Games” James Carsewrites “A finite game is a game that has fixed rules and boundaries, that is played for the purpose of winning and thereby ending the game.”
+In other words, a finite game defined by 1) known players, 2) fixed rules, and 3) a particular agreement that if some specific event happens, a group of players will be recognized as winners.
+We cannot play alone, infinite games, we must have an opponent to play against and usually teammates to play with.

-On the other hand “An infinite game has no fixed rules or boundaries.
-In an infinite game you play with the boundaries and the purpose is to continue the game.”
+On the other hand, “An infinite game has no fixed rules or boundaries.
+In an infinite game, you play with the boundaries, and the purpose is to continue the game.”
 Carse wrote.
-Which means infinite games are defined by 1) known and unknown players, 2) rules of the game are dynamic and might change over course of time, and 3) these kinds of games have no winners or losers, players might drop out because they run out of resources that end up being replaced with new players.
+Which means infinite games are defined by 1) known and unknown players, 2) rules of the game are dynamic and might change over the course of time, and 3) these kinds of games have no winners or losers, players might drop out because they run out of resources that end up being replaced with new players.

-A good example of infinite games was the Cold War.
-The geopolitical tension after World War II between powers in the Eastern Bloc (the Soviet Union and its satellite states) and powers in the Western Bloc (the United States, and its NATO allies) that lasted about 45 years.
+An excellent example of infinite games was the Cold War.
+The geopolitical tension after World War II between powers in the Eastern Bloc (the Soviet Union and its satellite states) and authorities in the Western Bloc (the United States, and its NATO allies) that lasted about 45 years.
 While the Cold War had no winners or losers, players encouraged the game with spending millions of dollars to continue the game.
-Why? because they could pull resources from their nations and allies that none of them were able to pull if there were no “fear of the bad guys”.
+Why?
+Because they could pull resources from their nations and allies that none of them were able to pull if there were no “fear of the bad guys.”

-Another example of infinite games was “Seven Sisters” which was a common term for the seven multinational oil companies of the “Consortium for Iran” oligopoly or cartel, which dominated the global petroleum industry from the mid-1940s to the mid-1970s.
+Another example of infinite games was “Seven Sisters” which was a collective term for the seven multinational oil companies of the “Consortium for Iran” oligopoly or cartel, which dominated the global petroleum industry from the mid-1940s to the mid-1970s.
 Preceding the 1973 oil crisis, the Seven Sisters controlled around 85 percent of the world’s petroleum reserves.
-While these companies were competitors, none of them wanted the other one to vanish, instead, they were protecting each other to continue the game of oil market domination.
+While these companies were competitors, none of them wanted the other one to vanish.
+Instead, they were protecting each other to continue the game of oil market domination.

 THE PROBLEM WE HAVE